Ordered unavoidable sub-structures in matchings and random matchings: Introduction

 Unlike in \cite{VJ}, we study what sub-structures are \emph{unavoidable} in ordered matchings.
 A frequent theme in both fields, the theory of ordered graphs as well as enumerative combinatorics, are unavoidable sub-structures, that is, \emph{patterns} that appear in every member of a prescribed family of structures.
 A flagship example providing everlasting inspiration is the famous theorem of Erd\H {o}s and Szekeres \cite{ErdosSzekeres} on monotone subsequences (see \cite{BKP,BucicSudakovTran,BukhMatousek,EliasMatousek,FoxPachSudakovSuk,MoshkovitzShapira,SzaboTardos} for some recent extensions and generalizations).
 In its diagonal form it states that any sequence $x_1,x_2,\ldots, x_n$ of distinct real numbers contains an increasing or decreasing subsequence of length at least~$\sqrt n$.

 And, indeed, our first goal is to prove its analog for ordered matchings.
-The reason why the original Erd\H os-Szekeres Theorem lists only two types of subsequences is, obviously, that for any two elements $x_i$ and $x_j$ with $i<j$ there are just two possible relations: $x_i< x_j$ or $x_i> x_j$.
+The reason why the original Erd\H os--Szekeres Theorem lists only two types of subsequences is, obviously, that for any two elements $x_i$ and $x_j$ with $i<j$ there are just two possible relations: $x_i< x_j$ or $x_i> x_j$.
 For matchings, however, for every two edges $\{x,y\}$ and $\{u,w\}$ with $x<y$, $u<w$, and $x<u$, there are three possibilities: $y<u$ , $w<y$, or $u<y<w$ (see Figure~\ref{Matchings6}).
 In other words, every two edges form either \emph{an alignment}, \emph{a nesting}, or \emph{a crossing} (the first term introduced by Kasraoui and Zeng in \cite{KZ}, the last two terms coined in by Stanley \cite{Stanley}).
-These three possibilities give rise, respectively, to three ``unavoidable'' ordered sub-matchings (\emph{lines}, \emph{stacks}, and \emph{waves}) which play an analogous role to the monotone subsequences in the classical Erd\H os-Szekeres Theorem.
+These three possibilities give rise, respectively, to three ``unavoidable'' ordered sub-matchings (\emph{lines}, \emph{stacks}, and \emph{waves}) which play an analogous role to the monotone subsequences in the classical Erd\H os--Szekeres Theorem.
 (In \cite{Stanley}, stacks and waves consisting of $k$ edges were called, respectively, \emph{$k$-nestings} and \emph{$k$-crossings}.)

 Informally, lines, stacks, and waves are defined by demanding that every pair of edges in a sub-matching forms, respectively, an alignment, a nesting, or a crossing (see Figure \ref{Matchings3}).
 In Subsection \ref{arb_match} we show, in particular, that every ordered matching of size $n$ contains one of these structures of size at least $n^{1/3}$.
+This special case was also proved by Huynh, Joos and Wollan (see Lemma~25 in~\cite{HJW2019}).
 In the remainder of Section \ref{unav}, we first extend this result to 3-uniform ordered matchings and then study the size of the largest lines, stacks, and waves in random matchings.